 Lie #6: Getting Rid of the Civil Damages System Would Create Savings for the Average American

 If the United State drastically reduced the value or even eliminated lawsuits, it wouldn't save people a dime.
 Absent lawsuits that help the injured recover a substantial portion of their losses, the only way to pay for the damage that people who could no longer work after an accident or their families suffer is the social safety net.
-Programs such as Social Security Disability Insurance, Medicare, Supplemental Nutrition Assistance, etc. would swell, if people could not recover their losses from the businesses that hurt them.
+Programs such as Social Security Disability Insurance, Medicare, Supplemental Nutrition Assistance, etc. would swell if people could not recover their losses from the businesses that hurt them.

 Restricting access to the courts could take a bite out of the $3,000 per person that the Chamber of Commerce claims that lawsuits cost the average American, it wouldn't eliminate those costs.
 Instead, taxpayers would foot the bill.
 Since the average American is also an average American taxpayer, shifting costs comes out as a wash, at best.
-Given that most government programs have much higher administrative costs than the court system, it's possible that everyone will be worse off if the Chamber gets their way.
+Given that most government programs have much higher administrative costs than the court system, it's possible that everyone will be worse off if the Chamber gets its way.

-At the very least, moving costs from the businesses who kill and injure people to the taxpayers makes business balance sheets look better (until taxes rise across the board to cover increased government expenditures).
+At the very least, moving costs from the businesses that kill and injure people to the taxpayers makes business balance sheets look better (until taxes rise across the board to cover increased government expenditures).
 Since the Chamber's members are those businesses, it's a win for them, at the expense of everyone else.

 Lie #7: Courts Are All Cost and No Gain